naftalmambo/Blog-Preview-Card-Main/README.md

 I want to express my sincere gratitude to **[Frontend Mentor](https://www.frontendmentor.io)** for providing these incredible, real-world challenges that I am sure will enable me to grow to be the dev I aspire.

-This platform will be more than just a place to practice—it will be a gateway to building skills that truly **change lives**.
+This platform will be more than just a place to practice, it will be a gateway to building skills that truly **change lives**.

 By bridging the gap between theory and professional workflows, Frontend Mentor will help me build a rock-solid skill for a future where I can create meaningful digital solutions.